AmberKrause/AmberKrause.github.io/README.md

 # AmberKrause.github.io
 This is my personal site.
-It is made with Harp and hosted with GitHub Pages.
+It is hosted with GitHub Pages.